-- The annual licence can only be issued after an inspection by the Council's retained veterinary officer and must state which animal it relates to and where the animal will normally be kept and number to be permitted.
+- The annual licence can only be issued after an inspection by our retained veterinary officer and must state which animal it relates to and where the animal will normally be kept and number to be permitted

-- Conditions also relate to fire, infections etc & insurance.
+- Conditions also relate to fire, infections and insurance

 How to apply